lue-bird/elm-language-server-rs/README.md

 - `elm.json` help

 ## not sure (Please give me feedback on this)
-- configuring a custom elm compiler and elm formatter path.
+- configuring a custom elm compiler, formatter and test runner path.
 Is there an established way to set it, preferably something like an environment variable outside of LSP configuration?
 (If there is, I will support it)
 - reparse incrementally (somewhat easy to implement but somehow it's for me at least pretty much fast enough already without?
 More data points welcome)
 - adding necessary imports when autocompleting vs making it a separate code action vs nothing vs ? (leaning towards separate code action)
 - add "find references"